bytebase/bytebase.com/content/docs/tutorials/github-ci.md

 ![gh-workflows](/content/docs/tutorials/github-ci/gh-workflows.webp)

-We will use following workflows:
+We will use the following workflows:

 - `bytebase-sql-review.yml`: Triggered on PR change.
 Thus any SQL review violation will block the PR.
 - `bytebase-upsert-migration.yml` Triggered on PR approval.
 Creates the Bytebase migration issue after approval.
   And whenever the migration scripts change afterwards, the migration issue will also be updated accordingly.
 - `bytebase-check-migration-status.yml`: Triggered on PR change.
 Thus PR will be blocked until migration completes.

-## Sample Workflow, Three Demo PRs
+## Sample Workflow, Four Phases

-To illustrate the workflow, we have prepared three PRs to showcase the different stages of the database schema change process.
+To illustrate the workflow, we have divided it into four phases to showcase the database schema change process.

-### PR 1: Not passing SQL review on GitHub
+### Phase 1: Not passing SQL review on GitHub

 Before we delve into the workflow, let's set up the SQL Review policy in Bytebase.
 The example database is on the `Prod` environment, where we will configure SQL review policy.
 Here we have a policy that checks for `NOT NULL` constraints, which we will violate in the PR.